 More effectively, perhaps, September 1977 saw the launch of Bulldog.
-Run, initially, as a 'one boy operation' by the teenage Pearce, the youth-orientated paper featured articles on local NF activism alongside crude cartoons, pieces on sport and, somewhat belatedly, music.
-Sales were undertaken at football matches, gigs and outside school gates, with appeals made to 'skins, mods, punks and teds' to lend their support against 'longhaired lefty poseurs'.10 Fortuitously, too, the selling of Bulldog to school kids elicited media attention, making Pearce's claim that circulation 'increased ten-fold, from several hundred copies per issue to several thousand' instructive if somewhat exaggerated (Pearce 2013: 62).
+Run, initially, as a 'one boy operation' by the teenage Pearce, the youth-orientated paper featured articles on local NF alongside crude activism cartoons, pieces on sport and. somewhat belatedly, music.
+Sales were undertaken at football matches, gigs and outside school gates, with appeals made to 'skins, mods, punks and teds' to lend their support against 'long-haired lefty poseurs'.
+Fortuitously, too, the selling of Bulldog to school kids elicited media attention, making Pearce's claim that circulation 'increased ten-fold, from several hundred copies per issue to several thousand' instructive if somewhat exaggerated (Pearce 2013: 62).